antedeguemon/my_credo_checks/README.md

 # antedeguemon_checks

-This is a colletion of my (highly experimental) Credo checks.
+This is a collection of my (highly experimental) Credo checks.

 ## Included checks